md-zaman/kubernetes/notes-av.md

     **(iii) Load Balancer**: In this mode service will expose your application to the external world.
 Suppose you have deployed your app on EKS cluster.
 In this case you will get Elastic Load balancer's IP for your service and now whoever want to access they can use this public IP address.
 This type is possible in cloud providers only as of now.

+    **(iv) ExternalName**: Internal clients use the DNS name of a Service as an alias for an external DNS name.

+    **(v) Headless**: You can use a headless service when you want a Pod grouping, but don't need a stable IP address.

     **Use Cases**: